 AtHoc is not optional.
 It is a Headquarter Department of the Army (HQDA) requirement to be a registered user.

 Who are these users you keep talking about?
-Who should register?
+Who must register?

-The Army defines the primary AtHoc population as U.S. Military, U.S. civilians (all categories), and U.S. contractors whose normal place of duty is on a department of the Army garrison, installation, community, forward site, and/or facility.
+HQDA recently defined the primary AtHoc population as U.S. Military, U.S. Civilians (all categories), and U.S. Contractors whose normal place of duty is on a department of the Army garrison, installation, community, forward site, and/or facility.

-Primary population personnel are considered registered users after entering all required basic information, on-duty contact information and at least one off-duty contact device (phone and/or phone with text).
+Primary population personnel are considered registered users after entering all required basic information (first name; last name; rank/grade; primary duty location; organizational hierarchy; duty status, and include alerts from), all on-duty contact information (work phone, work email), and at least one off-duty contact device (phone and/or phone with text).

 Additionally, all tertiary personnel must also register in AtHoc.
 This includes non-U.S. military, non-U.S. civilians (all categories), and non-U.S. contractors whose normal place of duty is on a department of the Army garrison, installation, community, forward site, and/or facility.

-Tertiary population personnel are considered registered users after entering all required basic information and on-duty contact information.
-They are encouraged and supported to register at least one off-duty contact device.
+Tertiary population personnel are considered registered users after entering all required basic information (first name; last name; rank/grade; primary duty location; organizational hierarchy; duty status, and include alerts from), and all on-duty contact information (work phone, work email).
+They are encouraged and supported to register at least one off-duty contact device (phone and/or phone with text).

-Okay, I’m a member of the primary and tertiary population.
+Okay, I’m a member of the primary / tertiary population.
 How do I register?

 Step 1: From your work computer, look for the AtHoc icon, a purple globe, on the taskbar in the lower right corner of the screen.